snbuback/virt-firmware/README.md

 Read efi variables from linux efivarfs and decode/print them.

+## kernel-bootcfg

+Manage efi boot configuration for UKIs (unified kernel images) when using direkt boot (without boot loader like grub or systemd-boot).

 ## pe-dumpinfo

 Information dump for pe (the format used by efi) binaries.